derlin/get-html/blog/Rendering-HTML_a-journey.md

 The work of a developer is mostly about generating codes, getting some exception, googling about it and apply the fix that will trigger the next error.
 This is both annoying and exhilarating, a sort of detective work that may not always end as expected.

+Another important lesson is that it is never as easy as it seems at first: as a developer, you always end up "getting your hands dirty".
+In this case, this meant understanding asyncio and pyppeteer.

 I know that this blog post will be completely outdated in a few months (the libraries will have changed, as well as the underlying chromium), but I still enjoyed the journey.
 I hope it may be useful to some, fun to read for others.